mozilla/nunjucks/docs/templating.md

 ### raw

-If you want to output any of the special Nunjucks tags like `{{`, you can use a `{% raw %}` block and anything inside of it will be output as plain text.
+If you want to output any of the special Govjucks tags like `{{`, you can use a `{% raw %}` block and anything inside of it will be output as plain text.

 ### verbatim